d-ries/linux-essentials/05_filecontents/99_assignments.md

 I still use multiple lines d'oh, just because I can.
 ```
-We have seen 2 other commands where we can specify to print the filename aswell, check the man pages of the seen commands and find out which 2 commands can be used.
+We have seen 2 commands in this chapter where we can specify to print the filename aswell, check the man pages of the seen commands and find out which 2 commands can be used.
 Try them out and print the full contents of the files with the filenames.

 ## Optional Task
 use the command `vimtutor` to learn how to use vim.
 What is so different with this editor?